MungaiVic/alx-low_level_programming/0x00-hello_world/README.md

 ## Advanced Tasks

+### 7. Intel
 - This script generates the assembly code (Intel Syntax) of a C code and daves it in an output file

+### 8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity

+- This C program prints some specific text followed by a new line to the standard error.